accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/resume-de-tableau.md

 In previous versions of HTML, the summary could be inserted via a `summary` attribute on the `<table>` tag.

-In the case of a tag with the WAI-ARIA attribute `role="table"`, the summary must be provided using an `aria-describedby` attribute and be correctly rendered (by assistive technologies).
+In the case of a tag with the WAI-ARIA `role="table"` attribute, the summary must be provided using an `aria-describedby` attribute and be correctly rendered (by assistive technologies).